emipa606/O21Thaumrim/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

 **Plans have been cut for this.
-I'm cutting back on a lot of plans in terms of Rimworld mods and this is one of the ones I've decided to cut.
-Sorry to those who've been waiting for the updates.**
+I&apos;m cutting back on a lot of plans in terms of Rimworld mods and this is one of the ones I&apos;ve decided to cut.
+Sorry to those who&apos;ve been waiting for the updates.**

 Thaumcraft (a veteran Minecraft mod by Azanor) introduced to the Rimworld universe.